-(April 2017) – The Land Trust for Tennessee and Rippavalla Plantation, Inc. have announced the protection of Rippavilla Plantation, an historic 98.44-acre working farm and Civil War site in Maury County.
+(April 2017) – The Land Trust for Tennessee and Rippavalla Plantation, Inc. have announced the protection of Rippavilla Plantation, an historic 98.44-acre Civil War site in Maury County.

 Rippavilla Plantation, a nonprofit organization, currently owns and manages the land and its 19th-century home.
 In April 2017, Rippavilla donated a conservation easement on the property to The Land Trust for Tennessee, which limits future development to preserve its historical, cultural and conservation values but leaves the property in Rippavilla’s ownership.